Chromatin: DNA loops

+There are many other elements involved.
+For example, Jpx regulates the binding sites of CTCF molecules along the DNA fiber.

 Spatial organization of chromatin in the cell nucleus

 The spatial arrangement of the chromatin within the nucleus is not random - specific regions of the chromatin can be found in certain territories.
 Territories are, for example, the lamina-associated domains (LADs), and the topologically associating domains (TADs), which are bound together by protein complexes.
 Currently, polymer models such as the Strings & Binders Switch (SBS) model and the Dynamic Loop (DL) model are used to describe the folding of chromatin within the nucleus.
 The arrangement of chromatin within the nucleus may also play a role in nuclear stress and restoring nuclear membrane deformation by mechanical stress.
 When chromatin is condensed, the nucleus becomes more rigid.
 When chromatin is decondensed, the nucleus becomes more elastic with less force exerted on the inner nuclear membrane.
 This observation sheds light on other possible cellular functions of chromatin organization outside of genomic regulation.